scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

    \Delta v = v_e \ln \frac{m_0}{m_f}

-Tsiolkovsky's contribution could be considered the starting point of Astrodynamics, and many others ensued before they could be tested in practice during the second half of the 20th century.
+Tsiolkovsky's contribution could be considered the starting point of astrodynamics, and many others ensued before they could be tested in practice during the second half of the 20th century.
 In 1919 Yuri V. Kondratyuk conceived the gravitational slingshot or flyby to accelerate a spacecraft through interplanetary flight